-1 officer dies, 1 in critical condition in Hawaii shooting
+2 officers killed, 1 in critical condition in Hawaii shooting

 “We grieve with HPD and other first-responders who put their lives on the line to keep us safe,” said Councilmember Kymberly Marcos Pine.

-Honolulu police spokeswoman Michelle Yu did not confirm the death but said more than one officer was taken to the hospital in critical condition.
+Honolulu police spokeswoman Michelle Yu did not confirm the deaths but said more than one officer was taken to the hospital in critical condition.

 Cedric Yamanaka, a spokesman for The Queen’s Medical Center, declined to provide any information about the victims, deferring to the Honolulu Police Department.